michaeldmcqueen/vtm/_videos/butterfly.md

 ---

-Overdose is the number 1 cause of death for Americans under the age of 50.
-Overdoses involving opioids make up over 60% of all drug overdoses.
-Addiction is a complex disorder and is difficult for anyone to overcome.&nbsp;
+Addiction is a complex disorder and is difficult for anyone to overcome.
+Addiction can lead to overdose, the number one cause of death for Americans under the age of 50.&nbsp;

-Dance choreographed and performed by Nayomi Van Brunt & Evan Flood&nbsp;
+Dance choreographed and performed by Nayomi Van Brunt & Evan Flood

 Art Installation at location<br>Titled: Omega<br>Artist: Regan Rosburg